-Foundations of Inclusion in Teaching (Formerly ED 297S) explores historical and contemporary educational contexts, laws, policies and practices that support special student populations.
-Curriculum is focused on the demonstration and application of supportive and age-appropriate instructional goals, experiences and assessments.
-Special populations in need of an inclusive setting include all students, but this course is specifically focused on Native Hawaiians, students from poverty, and low-income communities, and all students with Individualized Education Programs and special needs.
+Foundations of Inclusion in Teaching explores potential teachers' perspectives on bias, growth mindset, and professionalism in an inclusive educational setting.
+We examine both historical and contemporary educational contexts as it applies to laws, policies, and practices that support special student populations.
+The curriculum is focused on the demonstration and application of supportive, diverse, and developmentally-appropriate instructional goals, experiences, and assessments.
+Special populations in need of an inclusive setting include all students, but this course is specifically focused on Native Hawaiians, students from poverty and low-income communities, English Language Learners, and all students with Individualized Education Programs and special needs.